kasimte/rustlings/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-90-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+# rustlings solutions

+This is a fork of the rustlings projects, documenting my notes and solutions.

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!